danhammer/ARE212/README.md

 pdflatex -shell-escape sec-04
 ```

-Also, ensure that you have the proper
+Ensure that you have the proper
 [`minted.sty`](http://www.ctan.org/pkg/minted) file by downloading the
 zipfile, installing it, and then ensuring that LaTeX knows where
 everything is: